-Read my posts about internet polling firm YouGov, which is a member of the British Polling Council (BPC).
+Read my posts about internet polling firm YouGov, including on the question of whether its results are biased.

 YouGov is a member of the British Polling Council (BPC), the polling industry’s self-regulation body, and was founded in 2000.

 It pioneered online political polling in the UK.
 To see how YouGov’s poll results compare with those from other pollsters, see this analysis.

 For more on political polling, sign up for my weekly round-up of political poling news, The Week in Polls and you can see all the latest national voting intention polls here.

 YouGov asked people, “To what extent, if at all, do you prioritise having fun in your day‑to-day life?”
 Here are the results, broken down by political affiliation. … Read the full post »

 YouGov asking, “If Labour were to win the next election, what impact, if any, do you think this would have on the day to day lives of each of the following groups over the next few years?” … Read the full post »

 Handily, two different pollsters have new data out following the court ruling that the government’s Rwanda deportations policy is illegal. … Read the full post »